top of page

 - Set portfolio goals.

 What do you want to achieve from the challenge?
 Do you want to produce more drawings of people / landscapes / buildings etc?
 Can you make a collection of inspirational photos before you start?
 (I have a Pinterest Board of Tiny Houses that I like to refer back to).
+Or an ongoing list in the front of your sketchbook.

 - Choose your weapons.